-11. EXAMINATION PROCESS OF CANDIDATES & MINISTERS Presbytery of St. Augustine
+11. EXAMINATION PROCESS OF CANDIDATES & MINISTERS

-The Examinations Commission shall be empowered:
+The Examinations Commission Member Preparation and Call Commission shall be empowered:

-To conduct any and all parts of examinations for ordination and/or installation (including sermons) for all ministers of Word and Sacrament and candidates seeking admission to the presbytery, and to conduct any other examinations specifically assigned to it by the presbytery on an occasional basis (such as examinations for ministers outside the presbytery seeking to fill stated supply positions within the presbytery).
-The commission shall report to each meeting of the presbytery, and the moderator of the commission shall report to each meeting

-Adopted Policies 12 Revised 10/06/2015 of the Committee on Ministry its actions regarding each minister or candidate seeking admission to the presbytery; i.e., that it:

-- a) Sustains the examination in all its parts and as a whole and declares the minister or candidate approved for ordination and/or installation; or - b) Does not sustain part or all of the examination. - 2.
-To enroll ministers into the presbytery and to approve the terms of call for ministers entering the presbytery. - 3.
-To recommend to the Committee on Ministry that a minister or candidate receive extended supervision, mentoring, or such remedial work as the commission deems necessary and appropriate.
+- 1. To conduct any and all parts of examinations for ordination and/or installation (including sermons) for all ministers of Word and Sacrament and candidates seeking admission to the presbytery, and to conduct any other examinations specifically assigned to it by the presbytery on an occasional basis (such as examinations for ministers outside the presbytery seeking to fill stated supply positions within the presbytery).
+The commission shall report to each meeting of the presbytery, and the moderator of the commission shall report to each meeting of the Committee on Ministry Coordinating Council its actions regarding each minister or candidate seeking admission to the presbytery; i.e., that it: - a) Sustains the examination in all its parts and as a whole and declares the minister or candidate approved for ordination and/or installation; or - b) Does not sustain part or all of the examination. - 2.
+To enroll ministers into the presbytery and to approve the terms of call for ministers entering the presbytery. - To recommend to the Leadership Development and Care Committee Ommittee on Ministry that a minister or candidate receive extended supervision, mentoring, or such remedial work as the commission deems necessary and appropriate.